The Ink and the Appetizer: Navigating the Culinary Maze Post-Tattoo

 - Dodging judgmental looks from the older generation who still believe tattoos mean you’ve joined a pirate crew.

-Your uncle makes a euphemism about “hoping it’s not permanent” (it is).
+Your uncle makes a joke about “hoping it’s not permanent” (it is).
 Your grandmother sighs dramatically.
-Your cousin, who just got their own concealed tattoo, gives you an approving nod from across the table.
+Your cousin, who just got their own hidden tattoo, gives you an approving nod from across the table.

 And then, of course, the classic tattoo interrogation begins: